Ferdinand Gregorovius, a German historian best known for his studies on medieval Rome, spent some days at Anzio in

 From Torre Vittoria Gregorovius and his guide walked to San Felice, a very small town built on a terrace of the mountain.
 Mt.
 Circeo was populated very early; evidence of prehistoric settlements (and even a Neanderthal man's skull) has been found in many caves; Gregorovius knew that in antiquity the site of today's San Felice was fortified and during his studies on medieval Rome he found out that the name San Felice was rather recent and it replaced Rocca Circei (castle of Circeo).
 Minor evidence of polygonal walls (typical of many nearby towns such as Terracina and Norba) can still be seen at the foot of the medieval walls which protected San Felice.

 According to Gregorovius the castle on Mt.
-Circeus was conquered by the Frangipane in the XIIth century when they also seized the highest tower of Terracina.
+Circeus was conquered by the Frangipane, a powerful Roman family, in the XIIth century when they also seized the highest tower of Terracina.
 In 1259 the castle was recorded as being assigned to the Knights Templar who in turn in 1301 were forced by Pope Boniface VIII to sell it to members of his family, the Caetani, who at the same time acquired several other fiefdoms in the area including Sermoneta.

 (left) Tower of Palazzo Caetani; (right-above) decorative motif of Sicilian origin (also in the image used as background for this page);